 The diagnosis of pancreatitis is based on a history of abdominal pain, the presence of known risk factors, physical examination findings, and diagnostic findings.

 - Serum amylase and lipase levels.
-These are used in making diagnosis, although their elevation can be attributed to many causes, and serum lipase remain elevated for a longer period than amylase.
+These are used in making a diagnosis, although their elevation can be attributed to many causes, and serum lipase remains elevated for a longer period than amylase.

 - WBC count.
 The WBC count is usually elevated.